-Your son may be joining us from a local Hertfordshire feeder school, or occasionally, boys can sometimes join in Years 1 and 2 (should a vacancy occur within the department).
+Your son may be joining us from a local Hertfordshire feeder school, or boys can join in Years 1 and 2.

 Boys have had a wide variety of pre-school experiences prior to joining the School.
 They may have attended a nursery, a pre-school, or a playgroup, for varying numbers of days each week and hours each day, depending upon parental circumstances.

 - Abbey View Pre-School